japila-books/spark-sql-internals/docs/spark-sql-checkpointing.md

 | <<spark-sql-Dataset-untyped-transformations.adoc#localCheckpoint, localCheckpoint(eager = false)>>
 |===

 A RDD can be recovered from a checkpoint files using <<sparkcontext-checkpointFile, SparkContext.checkpointFile>>.
-You can use link:spark-sql-SparkSession.adoc#internalCreateDataFrame[SparkSession.internalCreateDataFrame] method to (re)create the DataFrame from the RDD of internal binary rows.
+You can use link:SparkSession.md#internalCreateDataFrame[SparkSession.internalCreateDataFrame] method to (re)create the DataFrame from the RDD of internal binary rows.

 [[logging]]
 [TIP]